singhayush9/AI-Based-Drone-Navigation-for-Smart-Delivery/README.md

 # AI-Based Drone Navigation for Smart Delivery

 This project implements an Artificial Intelligence based autonomous drone navigation system designed for smart delivery applications.
-The system uses Reinforcement Learning to automatically learn optimal navigation policies, avoid obstacles, and follow delivery routes inside a simulated environment.
+The system is capable of navigating in any direction and at any angle, providing full 360° maneuverability in dynamic environments.
+It uses Reinforcement Learning to automatically learn optimal navigation policies, avoid obstacles, and follow delivery routes inside a simulated environment.

 ---